manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-manage-pdb/plug-pdb/plug-pdb.md

 ### Objectives

 Perform these tasks from Oracle Enterprise Manager:
- -   Plug an unplugged PDB into the root container
+ -   Plug an unplugged PDB into another root container
  -   View the newly created PDB

 ### Prerequisites